kremlin

 Thoughts?
 Many thanks in advance for your opinions!

 Adding a second story to a 1955 walk up attic cape in CT.
 Heating is hot water radiators w/oil boiler (old), indirect water heater (15 yr old amtrol).
 Want to add ac and new boiler/furnace.
 At first we thought easy - go with hydro on second, stay radiators first floor, add loop of registers to basement.
-BUT, the HVAC contractors we've spoken with recommend taking the radiators on the first floor, particularly b/c we're adding ductwork anyway and it gets rid of low hanging heating system pipes in the basement.
+BUT, the HVAC contractors we've spoken with recommend taking the radiators on the first floor, particularly because we're adding ductwork anyway and it gets rid of low hanging heating system pipes in the basement.

 OK, we like radiator heat, but seems to make sense from a cost perspective to switch.

-forced air for whole house at that point or hydro? seems like forced air is the best option - some say hydro extra cost, also why heat water to heat house.
+Forced air for whole house at that point or hydro?
+Seems like forced air is the best option - some say hydro extra cost, also why heat water to heat house.

-convert to gas or keep oil? surprised to hear all say yes to gas, gas line already in house for heat and dryer - no brainer.
+Convert to gas or keep oil?
+Surprised to hear all say yes to gas, gas line already in house for heat and dryer - no brainer.

 I think we're at the point where we're converting to gas furnace, all forced air, but what are my hw options?
 It's a priority for us to never have hw be an issue.